MJR1997/EGUK-Viz/README.txt

 AN INTERACTIVE WEB-VISUALIZATION FOR A NETWORK OF AUTHORS

+This visualizaiton was made for educational purposes.

 - Each author is represented by a node.
-- The size of the node indicates the number of contributions the corresponding author has made towards conference publications
+- The size of the node indicates the number of contributions the corresponding author has made towards conference publications from EGUK.

-from EGUK

 - Made using D3.js